SCITLAS/Stellar/README.md

 ===

-An open source project for R&D of financial investment strategies, and trading them algorithmiclly.
+An open source quant project for R&D of financial investment strategies, and trading them algorithmiclly.

 See more at: https://github.com/SCITLAS/Stellar/tree/master/Charter